unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 };
 ```

-- Copy SecondPage to ThirdPage (rename both xaml and cs files)
+- Copy the second page's XAML and code behind to a new third page with a different file name
-- Copy SecondViewModel to ThirdViewModel
+- Copy the second view model to a newly-created, third view model
-- Change constructor of SecondViewModel to accept BasicWidget
-- Change constructor of ThirdViewModel to accept AdvancedWidget
+- Change constructor of both the second and third view models to accept widgets of different types

-- Change viewmap and routemap to include thirdviewmodel
+- Change `ViewMap` and `RouteMap` to include the third view model

 ```csharp
 private static void RegisterRoutes(IViewRegistry views, IRouteRegistry routes)